-A.11.1 Upon receiving a Server Device Message with a Message Date Time field value that differs from the current Client Device internal clock by four (4) seconds or more, the Client Device shall adjust its internal clock to that value.
+A.11.1 Upon receiving a server device message with a Message Date Time field value that differs from the current client device internal clock by 4 seconds or more, the client device shall adjust its internal clock to that value.

-Note: This ensures that the Client Device internal clock is within approximately +/five seconds of the Server Device internal clock.
+Note: This ensures that the client device internal clock is within approximately +/- 5 seconds of the server device internal clock.

-It is permissible for the Client Device to simultaneously synchronise its internal clock to a more accurate reference source than the Server Device (e.g., its own GNSS signal) providing that it remains within the tolerances of this Specification.
+It is permissible for the client device to simultaneously synchronise its internal clock to a more accurate reference source than the server device (e.g. its GNSS signal) providing that it remains within the tolerances of this specification.